Cassul/melbourne_code_club_go/Notes.md

 ## TODO
+- Index the data
+  x Define the Query struct
+  x Define a record interface
+  x Have the records return their own query objects
+  - Update search code to use index
+- Try a parallel linear search
+- Expand search to other fields
+- Expand search to other datasets

+- Looping search UI
+- Format the results
+- Handle related data

-- Allow for search of tickets by ID x Print error if dataset is not correct
+x Print error if dataset is not correct x Allow for search of tickets by ID

 - performance
   - A list gives us O(n).
 N is the number of items in the list.